DaisukeDaisuke/AwaitFormOptions/README.md

 ## Menu Example
 Here, the selected button id is returned directly from the generator:

+> [!NOTE]
+> Please Note that if the form fails, any return values from the child generators will be ignored and null will be returned

 ```php
 public function onUse(PlayerItemUseEvent $event): void{
     $player = $event->getPlayer();